Egress output types

 Configuration fields:

-When endpoint is left empty, it'll use AWS's regional endpoints. region is required when endpoint is not set.
+If the endpoint field is left empty, it uses AWS's regional endpoints.
+The region field is required when endpoint is not set.

 Google Cloud Storage